Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 Mixed Metals in the Bathroom

-Following are pictures of bathrooms with mixed metals.
+Following are several pictures of bathrooms with mixed metals.
 These beautiful spaces are filled with ideas and inspiration for incorporating mixed metal finishes in a master bathroom or small bathroom.

 Curved brass mirrors add a feminine touch and help soften the straight edges and angles typically found in a bathroom.
 The polished nickel wall-mounted faucets also add a unique look to this beautiful space: